SCRT-HQ/VaporShell/docs/glossary/Add-VSDynamoDBTableTimeToLiveSpecification.md

----
-layout: glossary
-title: Add-VSDynamoDBTableTimeToLiveSpecification
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSDynamoDBTableTimeToLiveSpecification

 ## SYNOPSIS
-Adds an AWS::DynamoDB::Table.TimeToLiveSpecification resource property to the template
+Adds an AWS::DynamoDB::Table.TimeToLiveSpecification resource property to the template.
+Represents the settings used to enable or disable Time to Live for the specified table.

 ## SYNTAX